Clinical-Genomics/admin/cgadmin/server/templates/orderinformation.md

 Process:

-1. Add a family as usual (with a new family-id)
+1. Add a family (with a new family-id) and fill in "Original family-id" from the original case
 2. For samples where you want to use existing sequencing data, choose "data" as "Source"
 3. You can either use the same sample name as the original sample or use a new sample name AND fill in the original sample name under "Original sample".
+4. You need to fill in the rest of the information (sex, gene panel, state of illness) for all samples as ususal - this will **not** be fetched from the original sample.